Step 5: Observability¶

 The project includes a health check endpoint at GET /v1/health:

-# src/delivery/http/controllers/health/controllers.py
+# src/fastdjango/core/health/delivery/fastapi/controllers.py

 @dataclass(kw_only=True)

-class HealthController(TransactionController):
+class HealthController(BaseAsyncController):

-The HealthService checks database connectivity:
+The SystemHealthUseCase checks database connectivity:

-# src/core/health/services.py
+# src/fastdjango/core/health/use_cases.py

-class HealthService:
+class SystemHealthUseCase(BaseUseCase):

-def check_system_health(self) -> None:
+async def check(self) -> None:

 try: